Overview

 Charity scam in real life

-In early January 2024, one anonymous victim from New Mexico posted their experience with a charity scam on the BBB Scam Tracker:
+One anonymous victim from New Mexico posted their experience with a charity scam on the BBB Scam Tracker:

 “I donated $50 to an organization claiming to help firefighters.
 Since then, I have received hundreds of calls from the organization asking for more money.
 They use a different phone number every time they call, almost always with a New Mexico area code (505 or 575).
 Now, they’re starting to call me using 689 area code.